Troubleshoot notifications in Jira

 • This tool will help confirm whether a given Jira user is eligible to receive a notification based on a specific event

-• The Mail Queue (under ⚙ > System > Mail Queue) can give you a general idea of how many emails are being generated.
+• The Mail Queue (under ⚙ > System > Mail Queue) can give you a general idea of how many emails are generated.

 • You can get more debugging information in the Jira log files by going to the page ⚙ > System> Logging and Profiling and enabling the debugging packages listed below: